top of page

 Criticism and Defensiveness: A Pattern Many Couples Recognise

-Criticism and Defensiveness In the previous chapters, we explored how couples lose presence with themselves and with each other during conflict.
+Criticism and Defensiveness: A Pattern Many Couples Recognise In other posts, we explored how couples lose presence with themselves and with each other during conflict.
 When that presence slips, familiar relational patterns begin to take over.
 One of the most common is the cycle of criticism and defensiveness.
-This pattern often emerges when pressure increases and partners begin reacting to feeling unseen, unmet, or misread.
-Criticism can be understood as protest under pressure.
-Defensiveness can be
+This pattern often emerges when pressure increases, and partners begin reacting to feeling unseen, unmet, or misread.
+Criticism can be understood as a protest under pre

 Tom Kirkham